Draw poker: High/low with declare

 This is common in home games but is rarely found in casinos today.
 Played as are other versions of five-card draw, but after the second betting round and before the showdown, there is a simultaneous declaration phase.
-Each player takes two chips from his stack and takes them under the table, bringing up a closed fist that contains either no chips (indicating that the player intends to win the low half of the pot), one chip (indicating that the player intends to win the high half), or two chips (indicating that he intends to scoop).
+Each player takes two chips from their stack and takes them under the table, bringing up a closed fist that contains either no chips (indicating that the player intends to win the low half of the pot), one chip (indicating that the player intends to win the high half), or two chips (indicating their intention to scoop).
 When everyone has brought up the closed fist, the players all open their hands simultaneously to reveal their choices.
-If any player shows two chips, and his hand is the best low and the best high, he scoops the pot.
+If any player shows two chips and has the best low and the best high, that player scoops the pot.
 Otherwise, half of the pot goes to the player with the highest hand who declared high, and the other half to the player with the lowest hand of those who declared low.
 There is no qualifying hand to win either high or low, and if no one declares in one direction, the full pot is awarded in the other (for example, if all players declare low, the low hand wins the whole pot rather than half).
 A player who declares for a scoop must win both ends outright, with no ties.
-For example, if a player declares scoop, has the lowest hand clearly but ties for high, he wins nothing.
-The other player with the same high hand wins the high half of the pot and the next-lowest hand wins low (assuming he declared low—if no other player declared low, the high hand who declared high wins the whole pot).
+For example, if a player declares scoop, has the lowest hand clearly but ties for high, they win nothing.
+The other player with the same high hand wins the high half of the pot and the next-lowest hand wins low (assuming they declared low—if no other player declared low, the high hand who declared high wins the whole pot).

 This game can be played with deuce-to-seven low or ace-to-six low hand values, but in that case it is nearly impossible to scoop (though the whole pot could still be won if everyone declares the same direction).

 Four-before

 Another variation that can be applied to any game above, but that is especially suited to lowball.
 On the initial deal, only four cards are dealt to each player.
-A betting round follows, then each player draws one more card than he discards, completing his hand to five cards.
+A betting round follows, then each player draws one more card before discarding commences, completing their hand to five cards.
 Then the final betting round and showdown.
 Note that it is impossible to be dealt a "pat" hand, that is, a hand (such as a straight or flush) that is complete before the draw.